ryndaniels/effective-devops/assignments/assign_1.md

 In this exercise each participant configures and tests a local development environment.

+## Introduction to Git

+Make a directory that is named as the same as your team name.
+Create a file that is the same as your first name without any special punctuation.
+Initialize the repo, and then make a commit.
+Add a remote repository and push the code to the remote.

+* mkdir TEAM
+* cd TEAM
+* touch NAME
+* git init
+* git add .
+* git commit -m "test git"
+* git remote -v
+* git remote add origin URL
+* git remote -v
+* git push origin master

 ## Create a GitHub identity

 * If you don't already have a github account, create one.